 - Require service providers to keep track of their unassigned/inactive numbers;

 - Agree upon a centralized database to identify and share the unassigned and invalid numbers;

 - Determine if switching systems have the capability to “mass block” unassigned/inactive numbers;

 - Ensure that each carrier is able to identify and unblock numbers in real-time once they are assigned to customers; and

 - Guarantee that ALL carriers participate.

 JSI will be watching the progress of these proposed rules closely and will update clients who attend an upcoming LNP webinar or who subscribe to The LNP Standard newsletter.
 We encourage clients to be proactive in educating their consumers in regards to these types of robocall/spoofing scams, the new blocking allowances (once mandated), how to report robocalls and spoofing to carriers, rules for legitimate robocalls, and preventive measures.
-If you’d like assistance educating your customers or staff or if you have questions regarding the NPRM or robocalls and spoofing in general, please contact Bridget Alexander in our MD office at 301-459-7590.
+If you’d like assistance educating your customers or staff or if you have questions regarding the NPRM or robocalls and spoofing in general, please contact a member of our team by clicking the button below.